rblopes/fire-arrow/README.md

 - On Linux: `$HOME/.local/share/Fire Arrow`
 - On Windows: `%APPDATA%\Fire Arrow`

-At the moment, it can only be changed by editing its contents manually.
-You need to run and quit the program at least once to create it.
+> NOTE: For the time being, app settings can only be changed by editing its
+> settings file manually.
+You'll need to run and quit the app at least once to
+> create and customize it.
+This behaviour will be improved on later releases.

 The configuration keys are explained below: